Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 You can use Google search operators to give specific instructions to the search engine like:

-1. Only display search results from this specific site
+1. Only display search results from this particular site

 2. Only display search results with “X” in their Google title